 Statutory declarations are not accepted as a substitute for affidavits in Supreme Court proceedings except when applying for an application to waive court fees.

 Having your affidavit sworn or affirmed

-To find out who can witness an affidavit refer to section 123C of the Evidence Act 1958 .
+To find out who can witness an affidavit refer to section 19 of the Oaths and Affirmations Act 2018.

-If an affidavit is sworn outside of Victoria, for use in a Victorian court, refer to section 124 of the Evidence Act 1958.
+If an affidavit is sworn outside of Victoria, for use in a Victorian court, refer to section 21 of the Oaths and Affirmations Act 2018.

 Some officers in the Supreme Court Registry and Justices of the Peace are authorised to witness affidavits.
 Justices of the Peace are volunteers.
-Please call the Registry to check if a Justice of the Peace will be in the Registry when you intend to visit.
+Please call the principal registry to check if a Justice of the Peace will be available to witness your affidavit when you intend to visit.

-For more information please refer to order 43, chapter I, of the Supreme Court Rules 2015.
+For more information please refer to order 43, chapter I, of the Supreme Court (General Civil Procedure) Rules 2015.

-Exhibits are physical or documentary evidence that are brought before a jury.
+Exhibits are physical or documentary evidence that are brought in a proceeding.